The first 11 films to hit the billion-dollar mark at the box office

-On 6 August 2023, Barbie went past the USD 1-billion milestone at the worldwide box office to become the 53rd movie to do so.
+On 6 August 2023, Barbie went past the USD 1-billion (INR 8,298 crore approx.) milestone at the worldwide box office to become the 53rd movie to do so.
 Yes, 52 others hit the billion-dollar movie mark first, which begs the question: Which were the earliest to do so?

 The overall box office gross of movies has been rising with each decade.
 But it is noteworthy that all the 53 billion-dollar movies have come from Hollywood.
 As American studios found newer and larger markets, such as India and China, the revenue from the films they made also rose significantly.